eduvpn/eduvpn-common/docs/src/api/overview/README.md

 - An error

 ### Cancel Failover
-To cancel the current failover process, e.g. due to disconnecting, you should call `cancel failover`
+To cancel the current failover process, e.g. due to disconnecting, you should call `cancel failover`.
+This makes the original failover function return dropped `false` and an error indicating cancellation.

+Arguments:
+- None

+Return type:
+- An error

+### Deregistering
+When the client is done, e.g. on application close, it can call the `deregister function` to save the internal state to disk and afterwards empty out this state.
+This can also be used to re-register, but this is probably not something you have to do.

 Arguments:
 - None